 Recommended on the Barrow Way | Walks & Destinations

 Stage 4 Carlow to Bagenalstown 10 miles (16km).

 Carlow Town has a number of interesting old buildings and a new Arts Centre plus lots of shops and 2 cinemas.
-From my point of view, one of the most impressive sights in Carlow town is the prehistoric Browneshill Dolmen with its enormous capstone – located on the Hackettstown Road out of town.
+There is a “linear park” alongside the river.
+From my point of view, one of the most impressive sights near Carlow town is the prehistoric Browneshill Dolmen with its enormous capstone – located on the Hackettstown Road.
 The Barrow Valley was populated many thousands of years ago, the river being used for transport long before roads existed.
 The whole county has an array of prehistoric remains which are listed here.
 See also here.

 Milford, approximately 7 km south of Carlow town.
 Arguably, the most scenic stretch of the whole river begins here as you head South towards St Mullins.

 Set in an idyllic location with three bridges, weir, large mill buildings and a large wooded area, Milford is an ideal antidote to driving on motorways.
 Otters, herons, dippers and kingfishers are often to be seen here – in fact I saw my first Irish otter here.
 Walk up to the lock if you have time, along the tree-shaded navigation canal bank.
 See video page for a short film I made here.